Information for Graduates

 FAQs

-The Law School’s Diploma Ceremony starts at 12:00 p.m. with the processional, so you need to arrive at the Law School classroom building, by 11:15 a.m. on the date of the ceremony.
-Your family will be able to start sitting for the ceremony at that time too.
-We’ll have a live quartet to entertain them while they wait.
+The Law School’s Diploma Ceremony starts at 12:00 p.m. with the processional, so you need to arrive at the Law School classroom building, by 11:15 a.m. on the day of the ceremony.
+Your family will be able to arrive for the ceremony at that time as well.
+We’ll have music to entertain them while they wait.
+We ask that your guests do not accompany you to the robing rooms.

 Not really, although your class officers will meet with the graduation staff to make sure we’re all on the same page.
 In brief, the ceremony proceeds as follows: